Rabadash8820/UnityAssemblies/README.md

 or want to reference Unity's module assemblies directly.
 To remove the `Reference` from your project, simply use the MSBuild Item remove syntax, i.e., add the following line to an `<ItemGroup>` in your `.csproj`:

-**Warning: If using directory imports, be sure to put the above line in `Directory.Build.targets`, not `Directory.Build.props`, otherwise you'll be trying to remove the Reference before it's been added!**
+**Warning: If using directory imports, be sure to put the below line in `Directory.Build.targets`, not `Directory.Build.props`, otherwise you'll be trying to remove the Reference before it's been added!**

 ```xml